 ou will add the juice from the can as well.

-You can add the Ro-tel before heating the sauce, but I often find the frequently stirring breaks up the tomatoes into smaller pieces.
+You can add the Ro-tel before heating the sauce, but I often find that frequently stirring breaks up the tomatoes into smaller pieces.

 Having smaller pieces of tomatoes is not a bad thing, but I prefer to have large pieces.